oletizi/avi-docs/src/site/datascript-avi-http-get_cookie_names/index.md

   </tr>
   <tr>
    <td width="100"> <font size="3"><strong>Description</strong></font> </td>
-   <td width="600">Returns all the cookies present in the HTTP request or response, determined by the context flag. &nbsp;When context is not specified, the context is chosen based on the event which executed the DataScript.</td>
+   <td width="600">Returns all the cookies present in the HTTP request or response, determined by the context flag.
+When context is not specified, the context is chosen based on the event which executed the DataScript.</td>
   </tr>
   <tr>
    <td width="100"> <font size="3"><strong>Events</strong></font> </td>